scharlottej13/dask/docs/source/why.rst

 general programming:

 .. image:: images/growth_of_languages.png
-   :alt: Growth of major programming languages
+   :alt: Growth of major programming languages.
    :width: 75%

 This is fueled both by computational libraries like Numpy, Pandas, and